 Play by the Rules.
 Play nice.
 Entry materials must: be lawful, true, and accurate; contain only the entrants’ own original material or material for which entrant has full authority and permission to grant the rights set forth in these rules; and not infringe on the rights of any third party.
 Do not submit photos that would not be befitting of an educational environment or are off topic.
 By entering, you warrant that the entry materials you submit comply with these rules and agree to be solely responsible for the consequences of your entry.

-Submit by Sunday October 25 deadline.
-Submissions for either contest after October 25 will not be considered.
+Submit by Saturday October 30 by 3 pm ET.
+Submissions for either contest after this time will not be considered.

 No purchase necessary.
 Any type of Smithsonian purchase will not impact your chances of winning.

 Decisions of the Smithsonian are final and binding.
 The Smithsonian may modify these rules, or cancel any contest, in its sole discretion, at any time, and for any reason.
 In the event of a dispute, the Smithsonian reserves the right not to award any prize.